artemlat/artemlat/README.md

 ### :man_technologist: About Me :

-I am a Junior QA engineer from Ukraine.
+I am a Junior QA engineer from Ukraine (Dnipro).
 - :telescope: I’m studying quality assurance in Vadim's Ksendzov QA courses and looking for a job.

 - :seedling: I'm doing commercial practice on some training projects.